Alternative formats service

 Who is the service for?

-Any UWE Bristol student who has a visual impairment, dyslexia, or other condition that makes it difficult to access text.
+Any UWE Bristol student who has a visual impairment, is neurodivergent or has any other condition that makes it difficult to access text.

 What alternative formats are available?